Step by Step

 Disbursements, for a purchase, are mainly costs of ordering s603 and s66 certificates, plus outside agency stamping charges.

-For a standard purchase of a Sydney / NSW house, disbursements are approx. $230, so the final fee is $1,230 all-in fixed!
+For a standard purchase of a Sydney / NSW house, our final fee is $1,299 (inclusive of GST and costs of all searches required to be ordered prior to settlement)!

 (Please note: Online, you may see conveyancing quotes being advertised for less.
 Please ask for what’s included in their fees, and what extras are to be paid on settlement; it is not uncommon that some or all disbursements are not included, making the total cost payable by you much more than the initial quote!)